 A big thank you goes out to all the people I’ve met and supported me and my blog along the way, and of course, to my readers, who give me the reason to keep this blog going.
 I hope you continue to support me and my blog.

 As always, leave your feedback in the comments section below.
 Also, feel free to share your anniversary, birthday, and milestone stories in the comments section below as well.
 If you want to stay up-to-date with my blog, then sign up for my newsletter below.
-Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom left corner.
+Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom right corner.

 Lastly, if you’d like to support my blog then you can make a donation of any size below as well.
 Until next time,